rehierl/node-tree-outliner/3-basic-design/3-0-0-node-sequence.md

 a look ahead could be used for a more efficient implementation.
 The focus here is to not rely on the availability of a look a head.

-Despite of that, a look ahead is an attempt to bypass the current knowledge of what is guaranteed by the traversal of the tree.
+Despite that, a look ahead is an attempt to bypass the current knowledge of what is guaranteed by the traversal of the tree.
 As such, a look ahead represents an attempt to bypass the context of a node (i.e. make an operation depend on subsequent nodes) and thus to predict future events.
-Because of that, a design must not use any kind of look ahead.
+Because of that, a design must not rely on any kind of look ahead.